 From the moment they set foot in Canada, refugees and newcomers often have a hard time navigating a new language and looking after their financial well-being while trying to understand the Canadian tax, legal, and banking systems.

-Since the 1990s, Vancity has opened bank accounts for more than 12,000 refugees who transition through the Immigrant Services Society of BC (ISSofBC) and other agencies that focus on settlement work for refugees and newcomers.
+Since the 1990s, Vancity has opened bank accounts for thousands of refugees transitioning through the Immigrant Services Society of BC (ISSofBC) and other agencies that focus on resettlement work.
+In 2023 alone, Vancity opened over 2,400 new accounts for refugees and displaced people.

-Vancity has a long history of supporting the financial inclusion of refugees with the Immigrant Services Society of BC (ISSofBC).
-In 2016, we helped finance the organization’s Welcome Centre for government-assisted refugees in Vancouver.
+Vancity and the Immigrant Services Society of BC (ISSofBC) have had a long history of partnership and support.
+In 2016, we helped finance the organization’s Welcome Centre for government-assisted refugees in Vancouver (pictured above).

-In collaboration with ISSofBC, Vancity will also help five Refugee families settle in Canada.
-Besides supporting each family with mentorship, Vancity will fund the settlement costs for one full year for each family.
-Vancity’s first privately sponsored family landed in Canada on October 15, 2021, and has now settled into their new home.
+Additionally, in collaboration with ISSofBC, Vancity plans to help five Refugee families settle in Canada by funding the settlement costs for one full year for each family.
+Vancity’s first privately sponsored family landed in Canada on October 15, 2021, and has now successfully settled into their new home.
+The second privately sponsored family also arrived in July 2023 and settled in Maple Ridge.

 Beyond the barriers to greater access and use of financial services, refugees and migrants often lack familiarity with the financial and welfare system in Canada.
 Their lack of confidence in language and the banking system often prevents them from understanding the terms and features of some financial products and services.

 Vancity’s financial literacy workshops Each One, Teach One were created to help refugees and newcomers gain the financial literacy skills they require to manage their financial situation, learn how to budget, understand how to calculate exchange rates, and much more.
-The program now runs on a national level through the Canadian Credit Union Association.
+The program now runs on a national level through Vancity community partners.

 Locally, we have partnered with Family Services of Greater Vancouver and PICS to deliver financial literacy workshops that are culturally relevant and tailored to the unique needs of different groups.